ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

 I am no psychologist and if you are suffering from mental illness [you should approach one](/optimism/why-therapy).

-At the same time, I believe you should learn the psychological concepts in depth cuz they give a deeper understanding of how you work and also how others work.
+At the same time, I believe you should learn the psychological concepts well cuz they give a deeper understanding of how you work and also how others work.

 Below I describe a few concepts and provide a few resources.
 In general, learn this concept in detail from a video or blog by psychologists.
 A lot of these concepts were introduced to me by [my therapist](https://in.linkedin.com/in/ishita-kulkarni-520381166?trk=public_post_feed-actor-name).

 The must-watch video recommendation here is the YouTube channel of [Dr. Alok Kanojia a Harvard Based Psychotherapist](https://www.youtube.com/@HealthyGamerGG).

-**It's possible to learn these skills and learn to be a more stable-minded and free person**
+**It's possible to learn these skills and learn to be a more stable-minded and free person**.
+Think of this blogpost as a gateway to some of these concepts that you can put into your mental toolkit.
+As time goes on, adapt and develop some of your own.

 ## Index